Your dreams can be bigger than your fears.

 Dreams can be Bigger than Fear

-Forty years later, seeking rejuvenation, I quit my job, sold my house, and embarked on my lifelong dream—to sail 12,000 nautical miles to Fatu Hiva.
+Forty years later, overwhelmed by traumatic flashbacks, I quit my job, sold my house, and embarked on my lifelong dream—to sail 12,000 nautical miles to Fatu Hiva.
 Along the way storms at sea uncovered repressed memories and threatened my life.
-A tribe of courageous women stepped in to guide me, including a “third-gender” leader in the matrilineal archipelago of Guna Yala, Panama, a sailboat captain who had completed two world-circumnavigations, and a therapist who had climbed near the “death zone” of Mount Everest.
-Throughout my journey I met many women of courage, and witnessed incredible strength and beauty inside others who had been violated.
+A tribe of courageous women guided me, including a “third-gender” leader in the matrilineal archipelago of Guna Yala, Panama, a sailboat captain who had completed two world-circumnavigations, and a therapist who had climbed near the “death zone” of Mount Everest.
+Throughout my journey I met many women of courage, and witnessed incredible strength and beauty inside others who had transcended the stories they carried.

 The truth can be hidden for years; dreams can elude.
 I went searching for a place I wasn’t sure existed.
 It was in pursuit of this dream—sailing a small boat to the Bay of Virgins—my voice emerged.
 I dedicate this site to wise and compassionate women, around the world with stories and inspiration to share.